Table of Contents

 Reducing the post-harvest losses with AI

-It is estimated that globally about 30 percent of the food produced goes to waste through post-harvest losses that occur along the value chain.
+About 30 percent of the food produced globally is estimated to go to waste through post-harvest losses that occur along the value chain.

-AI applications are mostly used in agriculture to predict the environmental impact to crop yields such as weather changes hence helping farmers to make correct harvesting decisions.
-These applications help in developing patterns that can be used to analyze the data into usable information for the farmers.
-In addition, agri-tech firms are developing predictive systems that can help predict storage conditions and suggest preventive action towards the rotting of the stored food products.
-In some instances where the labor force is a challenge, robots and machines that can help in the harvesting of crops such as tea and strawberries have been developed to minimize post-harvest losses.
+AI applications are primarily used in agriculture to predict the environmental impact on crop yields, such as weather changes, helping farmers make correct harvesting decisions.
+These applications help develop patterns that can be used to analyze the data and turn it into usable information for the farmers.
+In addition, agri-tech firms are developing predictive systems that can help predict storage conditions and suggest preventive action towards the rotting of stored food products.
+In some instances where labor is challenging, robots and machines that can help harvest crops such as tea and strawberries have been developed to minimize post-harvest losses.

-Avail a FREE consutation with our digital experts on scaling your agriculture business with digital solutions
+Avail a FREE consultation with our digital experts on scaling your agriculture business with digital solutions.

-Potentially eliminate fraud and counterfeit in the supply chain
+Potentially eliminate fraud and counterfeiting in the supply chain

-With the blockchain-based supply chain, the agribusiness can show how a product from the farm to the shelf was handled with the strictest of adherence to organic principles.
-Consumers can scan a QR code to verify for themselves the organic nature of their products.
+With the blockchain-based supply chain, agribusiness can show how a product from the farm to the shelf is handled with the strictest adherence to organic principles.
+Consumers can scan a dynamic QR code to verify the organic nature of their products.

-Furthermore, with a blockchain-enabled tracking system, there are far a few chances for fraudulent and counterfeit goods to work their way into legitimate retail stores where unsuspecting consumers can purchase them and suffer the potential consequences.
+Furthermore, with a blockchain-enabled tracking system, there are far fewer chances for fraudulent and counterfeit goods to enter legitimate retail stores, where unsuspecting consumers can purchase them and suffer the potential consequences.

-According to the United Nations, counterfeit food costs the global economy nearly $40 billion per year.
+According to the United Nations, counterfeit food costs the global economy nearly $40 billion annually.

 This makes it even easier to confidently brand and sell authentic, high-quality goods that stand up to premium labels like organic and locally grown.
-We have helped the company Syngenta with Barcode solutions to manage the counterfeit products and an information-sharing app for the crop growers.
+We have helped Syngenta with Barcode solutions to manage counterfeit products and an information-sharing app for crop growers.

 Food Safety

-The blockchain can provide an efficient and reliable solution to the urgent need for product traceability and supply chain transparency.
-By recording information about products at every stage of the agricultural supply chain, a blockchain helps to remove redundant processes, ensure quality control, and monitor storage conditions.
-Agricultural companies already monitor crops with smart IoT devices, and the application of distributed ledger technology will reinforce sensing technology by recording and verifying all data.
+The blockchain can provide an efficient and reliable solution to the need for product traceability and supply chain transparency.
+By recording product information at every stage of the agricultural supply chain, a blockchain helps remove redundant processes, ensure quality control, and monitor storage conditions.
+Agricultural companies already monitor crops with intelligent IoT devices, and the application of distributed ledger technology will reinforce sensing technology by recording and verifying all data.

 Traceability

-Traceability enables companies to track environmental, economic, health, and social consequences of agricultural production processes, making it possible to calculate the “true cost of food”.
-It can also help to meet the increasing consumer demand for transparency and can improve producer revenue, market access, and opportunities for access to capital.
+Traceability enables companies to track the environmental, economic, health, and social consequences of agricultural production processes, making it possible to calculate the “true cost of food.”
+It can al.” help meet the increasing consumer demand for transparency and improve producer revenue, market access, and opportunities for access to capital.

-Big brands that cater to consumers around the world need to keep a sharp eye on the supply chain to ensure they provide only the choicest products.
-Farm-to-shelf traceability is an important factor in establishing the origin of a food ingredient and is being perceived by the end-consumers as a benchmark of quality and food safety.
-Procurement organizations, being an indispensable player in the Agri supply chain, can leverage state-of-the-art digital tools to track all the processes involved in the cultivation of the agri-commodity and utilize this intelligence to further strengthen the supply chain and earn the trust and loyalty of the end-consumers.
+Big brands catering to consumers worldwide need to keep a sharp eye on the supply chain to ensure they provide only the choicest products.
+Farm-to-shelf traceability is essential in establishing a food ingredient’s origin.
+End consumers perceive it as a benchmark of quality and food safety.
+Procurement organizations, indispensable players in the Agri supply chain, can leverage state-of-the-art digital tools to track all the processes involved in the cultivation of agri-commodity and utilize this intelligence to strengthen the supply chain further and earn the trust and loyalty of the end-consumers.

 Agriculture finances